 Like every love, every diamond is unique.
 One reason for this is clarity.
 Clarity measures the imperfections in a diamond.

 Though nearly all diamonds have inclusions and blemishes, the most prized diamonds are flawless.
-Light is able to flow uninterrupted in a flawless diamond, resulting in a beautiful sparkle.
-Flawless diamonds are uncommon and expensive, however, as only 2% of the world?s diamonds are without inclusions and blemishes.
+Light can flow uninterrupted in a flawless diamond, resulting in a beautiful sparkle.
+Flawless diamonds are uncommon and expensive, however, as only 2% of the world's diamonds are without inclusions and blemishes.